Home » Food Information » What Does Salmon Taste Like? Everything You Need To Know.

 King salmon has the highest fat content of all types of salmon.
 Chinook salmon is also the biggest salmon in the world in weight because it can weigh over 100 pounds and in length, as it can be over four feet long.

 It has a soft texture and rich taste that some people might avoid.
 Chinook salmon also has the best flavor and is considered to be the most expensive of all types of salmon.
-You can find the King salmon from Northern Alaska to Southern California.

-1. Humpback or Pink Salmon.
+2. Humpback or Pink Salmon.

 The humpback or pink salmon is one of the smallest varieties of salmon, but it’s also the most abundant salmon in the oceans.

-A pink salmon only weighs about 4 to 5 pounds and have a light flesh color.
+A pink salmon only weighs about 4 to 5 pounds and has a light flesh color.
 This type of salmon offers the mildest taste of all the five types of salmon because of its low-fat content.

 The “Humpback salmon” got its name because of a distinctive hump on its back during spawning.

-1. Sockeye or Red Salmon
+3. Sockeye or Red Salmon

 Kokanee salmon tastes flavorful and refreshing.
 If you enjoy the taste of salmon, the red salmon will probably have the best taste for you.

-1. Coho or Silver Salmon
+4. Coho or Silver Salmon

 The Coho or silver salmon has a mild, subtle, fatty, and gamey taste.
 It also has a firm texture.
-Coho salmon comes with silver skin and bright red flesh.

 Because it tastes similar to king salmon, coho salmon tastes the best when grilled.
 It is the most sought-after salmon in restaurants.

-1. Chum or Dog Salmon
+5. Chum or Dog Salmon

 Chum salmon has the lowest fat content of all salmons and is the least known of the five salmons on this list.